15 Things People Who Always Have Clean Cars Have in Common

 They treat upholstery stains immediately

 Rather than waiting for that annual spring cleaning, tidy drivers treat car upholstery and dirty floor mats with stain-fighting products the very same day they notice an issue.
 Try a cost-effective spray solution like CLR Stain Magnet, and keep it in your trunk organizer for unexpected spills, accidents, and particularly messy rides.
+Make sure you also check out this car cleaning putty that will get those hard-to-reach areas.

 They clean handles and knobs every week

 If you have enough people in the car to use the HOV lane, you need to thoroughly disinfect everything in your car more often than you may realize.
 That includes all of your car’s interior handles, knobs, and vent adjusters, which are particularly prone to germs, dirt, and fingerprints.
 Try a pet- and child-safe spray like Greenerways Organic All-Purpose Multi-Surface Cleaner, and commit a few minutes one day each week to cleaning all the nooks, crannies, and windows you take for granted.
-While you’re on a cleaning kick, be aware of the most toxic cleaning products on the market—and know what to buy instead.

 A cordless hand vacuum is their best friend